BioID-GmbH/BWS-iOS/GUIDE.md

 ### Request a trial instance
-On playground.bioid.com request a [trial instance] (https://playground.bioid.com/BioIDWebService/TrialInstanceRequisition).
+On bwsportal.bioid.com request a [trial instance] (https://bwsportal.bioid.com/register).
 A free user registration is required.
 After you have access to the BioID Web Service (BWS) you can continue to create and configure your client app.

-### Create and configure your client app
+### Create and configure your client app on bwsportal.bioid.com
+After you are logged in to the portal, select your client and go to the 'Configuration' section.
-The `Credentials` pane shows the name for your BWS instance in the section BWS Client Configuration, as well as other information needed for the user BCIDs.
+The 'Client configuration' contains all information for accessing the BWS, as well as other information needed for the user BCIDs.

 For the creation of BCIDs for users in your app the following information is needed:

 - Storage e.g. `bws`